yashagarwal342/cell-identification-ML/supplementary/README.md

-# Appendix Folder Description
+# Supplementary Folder Description

-This folder (appendix) contains files and code generated during the project development process that were not used in the final solution.
+This folder contains files and code generated during the project development process that were not used in the final solution.

 It includes the following subfolders: